pelithne/sre-agent-hackathon/exercises/part3-incident-response.md

 ## Learning Objectives

 By the end of this exercise, you will:
-- Configure Azure Monitor metric alerts
+- Configure Azure Monitor metric alerts using percentage-based metrics
-- Set up log-based alerts for error conditions
+- Create action groups for alert notifications
-- Create availability tests for API endpoints
+- Use Azure Container Apps chaos engineering to test alerts
-- Build monitoring dashboards
+- Configure Azure SRE Agent incident response plans
-- Use Azure SRE Agent to investigate alert notifications
+- Understand Review mode vs. Autonomous mode for agent actions
-- Write comprehensive RCA reports with Azure SRE Agent assistance
+- Implement automated incident detection and remediation workflows
-- Implement alert action groups for incident response
+- Monitor and analyze SRE Agent's automated incident response

 ---